pc852/Learning-Preferences-with-Asprin/README.md

-# Learning Preferences with Asprin
+# asprin-vPL -- Learning Preferences with Asprin
 An answer set programming (ASP) system for learning preferences.

 ### Dependencies